smrutirekhaswain06/calculator/README.md

-# Calculator
+# 1.Calculator

-This is a simple calculator made using HTML, CSS, and JavaScript.

-It can do basic operations like:

-- Addition
-- Subtraction
-- Multiplication
-- Division
+A simple calculator that can add, subtract, multiply, and divide, The design is basic but neat - I had fun building it!

+# 2.Tribute Page - Dr. A.P.J.
+Abdul Kalam

+I created a heartfelt tribute page for the Missile Man of India, Dr.A.P.J Abdul kalam - Someone who deeply inspires me

 ---